avi-testhub/BideshiNepaliBot/README.md

 ## Development Roadmap & Pipeline

-* **Conversation Memory (SQLite3):** Currently in the pipeline.
-An asynchronous SQLite layer is being refactored to allow the bot to summarize past channel history or specific user statements.
+* **Conversation Memory (SQLite3):** **[IN PIPELINE]** An asynchronous SQLite layer is being refactored to allow the bot to summarize past channel history or specific user statements.
+Previous iterations were deprecated due to retrieval errors.
 * **Multimodal Auditing:** Future support for ingesting screenshots of financial reports for automated table extraction and sentiment analysis.
 * **Regional Sentry v2:** Refining the hybrid parser to eliminate "Global Leakage" and ensure source integrity for specific international markets.